Bounds and extremal graphs for monitoring edge-geodetic sets in graphs: Conditions for a vertex being in all or no optimal MEG-sets

 The \textit{girth} of a graph is the length of its smallest cycle.

 \begin{corollary} Let $G \neq K_1, K_2$ be a connected graph with girth at least $5$.
 If $G$ has $n$ vertices, then $meg(G) \leq n-1$. \end{corollary}

 \begin{proof} Notice that, if a vertex $v$ of $G$ satisfies the condition of Theorem \ref{thm meg full}, then either $v$ has to be part of a $3$-cycle, or a $4$-cycle, or $v$ is a pendent vertex.
 As $G$ has girth at least $5$, it cannot contain any $3$-cycle or $4$-cycle.
 Thus, if $G$ has $meg(G) = n$, then all vertices of $G$ are pendent vertices.
 This is only possible when $G = K_2$, which is not possible due to our assumption.
 Thus, not every vertex of $G$ can satisfy the condition of Theorem~\ref{thm meg full}.
-Hence, $meg(G) \leq n-1$. \end{proof}
+Hence, $meg(G) \leq n-1$. \end{proof} \begin{remark}Note that this bound is optimal for star as the girth of a star is infinite. \end{remark}

-We also give a sufficient condition for when a vertex is never part of any minimum MEG-set of a graph.
-This is a useful tool to eliminate such vertices while finding a minimum MEG-set of a given graph, and can be seen as an edge-version of Lemma~2.3 in~\cite{foucaud2023monitoringfull}.